 \subsection{Experimental Setup}

-We evaluate over the \textit{Test set} (100 tasks) and use the \textit{Example set} (167 tasks) for prompt engineering.
-The \textit{Validation set} (25 tasks) was used for hyperparameter search and ablation studies.
-As each task can have multiple action plans and associated environments, we conduct 5 runs every time we generate an action plan; in each run we randomly select an action plan and environment for each task and report the average results over all the runs.
+We evaluated and ablated over the \textit{Test set} (100 tasks) and used the \textit{Example set} (160 tasks) for prompt engineering.
+The \textit{Validation set} (25 tasks) was used for hyperparameter search.
+We ran all our experiments on Google Colab using a NVIDIA A100-SXM4-40GB GPU.

-In action plans generated by our baseline, when objects in action steps are not associated with the objects in the environment, for each object in each action step, we randomly select an object of the same name and assign it to the action step.
-To account for this randomness in object ID assignment, for every run we compute the results for the baseline 3 times and report the average results over the sub-runs.
+In action plans generated by the baseline, objects in action steps were not originally associated with the objects in the environment.
+For each object in each action step, we randomly selected an object of the same name if it is available, and assigned it to the action step.